Ken Archer

 Archer toured to South Africa in 1949-50, but was not selected for the Test team.
 He made his Test debut in the second test (after a 6th consecutive 12th man pick) of the 1950–51 Ashes series against England at the Melbourne Cricket Ground.
 Despite moderate scores in that match, and the third test at the Sydney Cricket Ground and the fourth test at the Adelaide Oval, he was then dropped from the team.
 He returned for the first two tests against West Indies in 1951-2, but did not play Test cricket again.

 Archer initially worked as a science teacher during his playing career, but switched to broadcasting in 1954 when he was recruited by Bob Hynes for the Brisbane radio station 4BC.
 He later became Hynes's right-hand man in the Commonwealth Broadcasting Corporation and succeeded him as its chief executive.
-On 26 January 1980, Archer was named a Member of the Order of Australia in recognition of services to the media.
+In the 1980 Australia Day Honours, Archer was appointed a Member of the Order of Australia (AM) in recognition of services to the media.
 On 14 July 2000, Archer was awarded the Australian Sports Medal for his cricketing achievements.

 Following the death of Len Maddocks in September 2016, Archer became Australia's oldest living male Test cricketer.
+Archer died of heart failure on 14 April 2023, at the age of 95.